trung-hao-tran/lunapic/content/shared/portfolio-items/_template/README.md

   - 📍 Portfolio detail page: In "Type" field of project details

 - **`thumbnail`** - Path to thumbnail image
-  - 📍 Gallery grid: Main image displayed in gallery
+  - 📍 Gallery grid: Main image displayed in standard gallery
   - 📍 Size determines card width in masonry layout

 ### Optional Fields:

+- **`featureThumbnail`** - Path to large feature image (optional)
+  - 📍 Feature gallery: Large hero image in featured portfolio gallery (e.g., homepage)
+  - 📍 Falls back to `thumbnail` if not provided
+  - 📍 Recommended: Higher resolution than thumbnail for better quality

 - **`tags`** - ["VFX"] or ["Production"] or both
   - 📍 Used for: Filtering which team pages show this item